| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Thursday October 2,

 credit and its cost in the days ahead; he also talked with producers about

+where the cattle market is here at this point in 2008.
 After his presentation, we sat down with him to run the gamut of beef market topics- and we have that interview linked below for you to listen to you.
 Click on the link to our website and get caught up on some valuable marketing information, even though you may have missed his presentation at the Conference in Lawton.
 Our coverage from the Southwest Stocker Conference is a service of our Cattle events sponsor, Hudson Livestock Supplements. | |

-Clearly NO Love Lost Between Drew and Rick- Chicken Poop is Flying All Over. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The local
+| Clearly NO Love Lost Between Drew and Rick- Chicken Poop is Flying All Over. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The local

 Tahlequah paper had some marvelous comments from several of the figures